 “When I did that I was able to reflect and dismantle a lot of the internalized hate or self doubt,” she said.
 “In addition to that it was taking Asian American studies or Filipino American history courses in college and getting to know my roots more.”

 “For a lot of Filipino Americans in the US, they don’t really know their Filipino side that much, because of that colonial mentality, and the fact that things like Filipino history aren’t being spoon-fed to us.
-We have to go out and search for this things ourselves,” she said.
+We have to go out and search for these things ourselves,” she said.

 “I say things in an unapologetic way, because I just, I don’t give a fuck.
 At this time, more than ever, it’s important that we don’t hold back.”